d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

     scale_fill_grey()  #Make figure black and white
 ```

-3. Sketch the segmented bar plot created here.
+4. Sketch the segmented bar plot created here.
+Be sure to label the axes.

-\vspace{1in}
+\vspace{1.5in}

-4. From the segmented bar plot, estimate the proportion of no myopia for those that used a Nightlight.
+5. From the segmented bar plot, estimate the proportion of no myopia for those that used a Nightlight.

 \vspace{0.5in}

-5. Which level of light has the highest proportion of `No Myopia`?
+6. Which level of light has the highest proportion of `No Myopia`?

 \vspace{0.5in}

+\newpage

 ## Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.